In Humans What Determines The Sex Of Offspring And Why

 • SRY gene mutations: Mutations in the SRY gene can prevent it from functioning properly, leading to XY females.

 • Androgen insensitivity syndrome (AIS): This condition occurs in XY individuals who are unable to respond to testosterone.
-As a result, they develop female external genitalia, despite having testes.
+Because of that, they develop female external genitalia, despite having testes.

 • Congenital adrenal hyperplasia (CAH): This condition affects the adrenal glands, causing them to produce excess androgens (male hormones).
 In females, this can lead to virilization, the development of male characteristics.